 Secure these parts together from below with two (2) AP screws:

 With the Main Bridge Module attached, I wanted to add the missing clear viewport dome at the top center of the bridge itself.
 To do this, we need to drill through the plastic.
 I started with a tiny 1mm bit in my Pin Vise Hand Drill to create and center a ‘pilot’ hole.
-This hole needs to go down through both of the plastic Main Bridge Module and the Bridge Base that this mounts to, so the holes line up:
+This hole needs to go down through both of this Main Bridge Module and the Bridge Base that this mounts to, so the holes line up: